Social history: History of education

-By the 1980s, compromise had been worked out, with all sides focusing on the heavily bureaucratic nature of the American public schooling.
+By the 1980s, a compromise had been reached, with all sides focusing on the highly bureaucratic nature of American public schooling.

 In recent years most histories of education deal with institutions or focus on the ideas histories of major reformers, but a new social history has recently emerged, focused on who were the students in terms of social background and social mobility.
-In the US attention has often focused on minority and ethnic students.
-In Britain, Raftery et al. (2007) looks at the historiography on social change and education in Ireland, Scotland, and Wales, with particular reference to 19th-century schooling.
+In the US, attention has often focused on minority and ethnic students.
+In Britain, Raftery et al. (2007) examine the historiography of social change and education in Ireland, Scotland, and Wales, with particular reference to 19th-century schooling.
 They developed distinctive systems of schooling in the 19th century that reflected not only their relationship to England but also significant contemporaneous economic and social change.
-This article seeks to create a basis for comparative work by identifying research that has treated this period, offering brief analytical commentaries on some key works, discussing developments in educational historiography, and pointing to lacunae in research.
+This article seeks to lay a basis for comparative work by identifying research on this period, offering brief analytical commentaries on key works, discussing developments in educational historiography, and pointing to lacunae in the research.

 Historians have recently looked at the relationship between schooling and urban growth by studying educational institutions as agents in class formation, relating urban schooling to changes in the shape of cities, linking urbanization with social reform movements, and examining the material conditions affecting child life and the relationship between schools and other agencies that socialize the young.

-The most economics-minded historians have sought to relate education to changes in the quality of labor, productivity and economic growth, and rates of return on investment in education.
+The most economics-minded historians have sought to relate education to changes in labor quality, productivity, and economic growth, as well as to the rates of return on education investment.
 A major recent exemplar is Claudia Goldin and Lawrence F. Katz, The Race between Education and Technology (2009), on the social and economic history of 20th-century American schooling.